RetroRabbit/RGO-Server/README.md

 ```
 ### Creating Database Tables:

+**NB!!!** If you already have a RGO database, you'll need to drop it in pgAdmin and run the migrations again.

 1. Open Visual Studio 2022 and open the RGO-Server project file.
    Pull up the nuget package manager console: